 I understand that when choosing accommodation it comes down to a person’s individual tastes and needs! but still, I’ve decided to compile a list of the most original and interesting accommodation I’ve found in Iceland.
 Some I’ve stayed at, and others, well!
 I wish to get the chance to stay at, sometime soon!

 The Freezer Hostel is described as a “Theater-hostel-residence” and is located in the small village Ri in Snaefellsnes.
 The unorthodox hostel serves as three things: a local theatre, accommodation for guests and offers artist residencies.
-This property is a former fish factory, large enough to accommodate a combination of tourism and culture, resulting in a surprisingly original vibe for guests.
+This property is a former fish factory.
+It is large enough to accommodate a combination of tourism and culture.
+Resulting in a surprisingly original vibe for guests.

 The Berunes Hostel makes you travel through time, back to Iceland in early 1900.
-This Hostel is a converted farmhouse in Berufjörður in the east of Iceland and is located 40 kilometres from the small town of Djúpivogur.
+This Hostel is a converted farmhouse in Berufjörður in the east of Iceland.
+And is located 40 kilometers from the small town of Djúpivogur.
 Out here the nature surrounding Berunes is astounding, making you feel at the end of the earth.

 Sólheimar in the south of Iceland has two guesthouses that accommodate 33 visitors, with access to a pool and hot pot.
 Sólheimar is an eco-village with a residential community of 100 people.
 While there, you can enjoy all that Sólheimar has on offer i.e. the local organic coffee house and you can purchase organic and local products from the local shop (including crafts made by the residents).
 In the summertime, Sólheimar’s timetable is buzzing with cultural and musical events.